Starts – Thursday 21th January 2021

 (includes ten one hour Zoom group sessions + feedback on your story)

 Over this ten-week course you will learn about the key features of short story writing.
-It will involve reading eight short stories by famous authors, ten group sessions delivered via Zoom and writing a minimum of one short story of between approximately 800 and 1800 words.
+It will involve reading seven short stories by famous authors, ten group sessions delivered via Zoom and writing one short story of between approximately 800 and 1800 words.

 All of the stories that we will use are copyright free and can be accessed here.